-a.
+- a.
 Adherence to prescribed procedure is mandatory.
 Unauthorized departures from or variations in prescribed procedure invariably create confusion, reduce reliability and speed, tend to nullify security precautions, and are prohibited.
-If the procedure prescribed herein does not cover a specific operating requirement, initiative and common sense should suffice.
+If the procedure prescribed herein does not cover a specific operating requirement, initiative and common sense should suffice. - b.

-- b.
 Write or plan message before transmitting. - c.
-Listen before pressing PUSH-TO-TALK switch to ascertain that the net is free. - d.
+Listen before pressing PUSH-TO-TALK switch. - d.
 Speak clearly and slowly. - e.
 Keep transmissions as brief as possible.